34.5 Half-Cycle Correction (HCC)

 The initial and final rewards will be updated as below.

-Any reward that is a function of life expectancy (i.e., medication costs that occur gradually over a cycle) is usually corrected in the same way.
+Any reward that is a function of life expectancy (i.e., medication costs that occur gradually over a cycle) should be corrected in the same way.